KazumichiOta/ebt-mni152-stroke-standardspace/README.md

 If you use these released data or scripts, please cite the associated article and the repository DOI.

 **Article (provisional; update when finalized)**
-Ota K, Nakazato Y, Oyama G, *et al.*
+Ota K, Nakazato Y, Oyama G.
 *Standard-space selection in stroke magnetic resonance imaging: an elderly brain template reduces deformation bias and preserves lesion geometry.*

 **Repository DOI (this version)**